-III.
-REPORTING COMPLAINTS OF JUDICIAL MISCONDUCT RECEIVED FROM AN INDIVIDUAL THAT IS NOT AN EMPLOYEE, VOLUNTEER, INTERN, EXTERN, OR CONTRACTOR FOR THE DEPARTMENT
+II.
+REPORTING COMPLAINTS OF JUDICIAL MISCONDUCT RECEIVED FROM INDIVIDUALS OR ENTITIES THAT ARE NOT EMPLOYEES, VOLUNTEERS, INTERNS, EXTERNS, OR CONTRACTORS FOR THE DEPARTMENT

-The processes described below for reporting judicial misconduct applies to complaints received by any member of the 3rd Judicial District Courts or Probation, from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Department.
+Below are the processes for reporting judicial misconduct or complaints from any individual or entity who is not an employee, volunteer, intern, extern, or contractor for the Department and that are received by any member of the 13th Judicial District:

-- A. Complaints that are received by any member of the 3rd Judicial District will be provided to the Chief Judge or Court Executive as soon as practicable.
-If the complaint is against the Chief Judge, the report shall be made to the Court Executive and not the Chief Judge. - B. The Chief Judge or Court Executive will communicate with the complainant no later than five business days after receiving notice of the complaint and provide a copy of Attachment A to the complainant. - C. The complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A. - D. If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge or Court Executive shall promptly forward those materials to the Commission through the Office of Judicial Discipline.
+- A. Complaints received by any member of the 13th Judicial District will be provided to the Chief Judge or to the Court Executive as soon as practicable.
+If the complaint is against the Chief Judge, the report shall be made to the Court Executive and not to the Chief Judge. - B. The Chief Judge or the Court Executive will communicate with the complainant as soon as possible, but no later than seven days after receiving notice of the complaint.
+The Chief Judge or the Court Executive shall provide a copy of Attachment A to the complainant. - C. If a complaint alleging misconduct is received from an individual or entity that is NOT an employee, volunteer, intern, extern, or contractor for the Department, the complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A. - D. If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge or the Court Executive shall promptly forward those materials to the Commission through the Office of Judicial Discipline.